-It will take you from the Botanical Garden to the Maurice Richard Arena, by way of the Olympic Stadium and the Saputo Stadium.
-You’ll face challenges at every step.
+Walk from the Botanical Garden to the Maurice Richard Arena, by way of the Olympic Stadium and the Saputo Stadium.
+In fact, you’ll face challenges at every step.
 Each challenge will tell you where you are going next, as well as a bit of local history and trivia.

 - Olympic Park